zkotti/cosmos-tour/guide.md

 ### <a name="simulation_theory"></a>**Simulation Theory**

-The simulation hypothesis proposes that all of existence is an artificial simulation, such as a computer simulation, to explain the nature of existence.
-Some versions relied on the creation of a simulated reality, a technology that would be able to persuade the simulation's residents that it was "real."
-The simulation hypothesis is similar to a number of other skeptical scenarios that have been proposed throughout philosophy's history.
-Nick Bostrom popularized the hypothesis in its current form.
-The idea that such a hypothesis is compatible with all human perceptual experiences is regarded to have major epistemological implications, resulting in philosophical skepticism.
-The hypothesis has also been used in science fiction, where it has been used as a central plot mechanism in many stories and films.
+The simulation hypothesis implies that all of existence is an artificial simulation, such as a computer simulation, to explain the nature of existence.
+Some versions heavily depend on the creation of a simulated reality, a technology that would be able to persuade the simulation's residents that it really existed.
+The simulation hypothesis bears close resemblance to a number of other skeptical scenarios that have been proposed throughout philosophy's history.
+The hypothesis in its current form was popularized by Nick Bostrom.
+The idea that such a hypothesis is compatible with all perceived human experiences is linked with major epistemological implications, resulting in philosophical skepticism.
+The hypothesis is also very popular in science fiction, where it has been used as a central plot mechanism in many stories and films.

 Source [Simulation Theory](https://en.wikipedia.org/wiki/Simulation_hypothesis)